tonthon/etherpaddy/README.rst

 Thoses installation tips are GNU/Linux oriented, but it shouldn't be a problem to install it on other plateforms.

 First of all, we suppose you have
-    - an etherpad-lite installed and running on your server (or a foreign one).
+    - An etherpad-lite installed and running on your server (or a foreign one).
       See `Etherpad-lite on github`_
     - python-setup-tools and python-virtualenv (apt-get install or yum install or ...)
     - An apache webserver with mod_wsgi, mod_proxy, mod_proxy_http and auth_pam